BKawecki/Interactive-rating-model/README.md

-!!!
-The project was made for 1440px of width !!!
+The project was made for 1440px of width but is fully responsive